AlanCristhian/eiffel/README.md

 ## Inheritance

-Since both `eiffel.Routine` and `eiffel.Class` are normal python classes, you can handle inheritance as usual.
+Since `eiffel.Class` is a normal python class, you can handle inheritance as usual.

 ## Undoing changes

-If the new object state does not meet the restriction, `eiffel.Class` restore the state stored in the object.
+If the new object state does not meet the restriction, `eiffel.Class` restores the state stored in the object.
 For example, for the `Person` class, the `age` property is restored after fail:

 ```